A "giving circle" helping Pittsburghers ages 22-45, kids and teens to participate and find meaning in Jewish life.

 To request a Pre-Review, send an email to email@example.com by:

-In the email please include: the name of your project, a brief description, and amount requested ($5,000 for Cycle 1, $10,000 for Cycle 2).
-Within a few days, you will receive a response connecting you with a member of the SteelTree Board as well as the access code to begin your application.
+In the email please include: the name of your project, a brief description, and amount requested ($5,000 - $10,000).
+Within a few days of the Pre-Review deadline, you will receive a response connecting you with a member of the SteelTree Board as well as the access code to begin your application.

 Step 2: Start Your Application on Our Portal